Page last updated: November 26, 2021

 - Ethereum is home to the “Decentralized Finance” ecosystem - a network of protocols and applications that offer an alternative financial system.
 If you’re a financial professional, check out some DeFi apps at DeFi Pulse or DeFiPrime

 - Accountant?
 Assets on Ethereum - ETH, tokens, DeFi, etc - introduce many novel accounting issues.
-You could start by checking out some projects that aim to help users of cryptocurrency solve their bookkeeping & accounting challenges, like VeriLedger or Rotki
+You could start by checking out some projects that aim to help users of cryptocurrency solve their bookkeeping & accounting challenges, like Rotki

 - The Ethereum ecosystem needs your talents!
 Many companies are hiring for product manager roles.
 If you want to start by contributing to an open source project, get in touch with the Ethereum Cat Herders or MetaCartel